aroy23/Graphics-Library-String-Interpreter/README.md

-An implementation of a graphics plotting function
+An implementation of a graphics plotting function with a built in string interpreter for command inputs

 **The parameters for the function are:**